gecko984/supervenn/README.md

 - Web-based app for non-pythonistas.

-### Author
+### Credits
-This package is created and maintained by Fedor Indukaev.
-This is my first attempt at making a full Python package, so code and structure of the package might be not up to best practices sometimes.
-Any bug reports, questions, comments, recommendations, feature requests, pull requests, code reviews etc are most welcome.
+This package is created and maintained by [Fedor Indukaev](https://www.linkedin.com/in/fedor-indukaev-4a52961b/).
 My username on Gmail and Telegram is the same as on Github.

+### How you can help
+If you like the package, you can click the star it at the top of the page.
+If you are a Python developer, you can help by reviewing the code in any way that is convenient to you.
+If you found a bug or have a feature request, you can submit them in in the [Issues section](https://github.com/gecko984/supervenn/issues).